The system allows makers to create new lockup issuance, and allows takers to engage the existing lockup issuance.

 When the lockup ends, the taker can retrieve both the principals and the bonus token.

 If maker does not deposit the bonus token in time, the issuance becomes unfunded;

 If taker does not deposit the principal token in time, the issuance becomes delinquent;

 If there is no engagement in time, the issuance completes with no engagement.

 Below are the possible states of a lockup contract.

 Initiated: The lockup issuance is created;

-Unfunded: The seller fails to deposit the bonus token in time;
+Unfunded: The maker fails to deposit the bonus token in time;

-Complete not Engaged: No buyer engages in time;
+Complete not Engaged: No taker engages in time;

-Delinquent: The buyer fails to deposit principal token in time.
+Delinquent: The taker fails to deposit principal token in time.